resources image

 What distinguishes a Jewish funeral are these core elements:

-• Kriah / Tearing of Garments: Often before a funeral service begins, the officiant who will be conducting the funeral will assist the mourners in tearing their garments.
-Nowadays some may choose a torn black ribbon to adhere to their clothes.
+• Kriah Tearing of Garments: Often before a funeral service begins, the officiant will assist the mourners in tearing their garments.
+Nowadays some may choose to adhere a torn black ribbon to their clothes.
 This ritual serves to make visible our grief; the tear in our clothes is akin to a tear in our world, and even if it’s mended, it will never be what it was.

-• Hesped / Eulogy: A tradition that dates back to Abraham eulogizing Sarah, it is a speech given in honor of the deceased.
+• Hesped — Eulogy: A tradition that dates back to Abraham’s eulogizing Sarah, it is a speech given in honor of the deceased.
 Words that come from the heart, touch the heart.
 Eulogies can be meaningful for mourners, provide comfort, and help individuals begin to confront their loss.

 Burial

-Jewish burial is also known as levayah, to accompany, which is a foundational element of the ritual.
-We accompany the deceased to their final resting place and we accompany the mourners as they begin their journey into grief.
-Jewish disposition is traditionally ground burial, and in many ways considered “green burial”.
-The deceased is buried in a plain wood casket with no metal, wearing a simple burial outfit, tachrichim, and ideally buried in an unlined grave so that the deceased may easily return to the earth.
+Jewish burial is also known as levayah, accompaniment, which is a foundational element of the ritual.
+We accompany the deceased to their final resting place, and we accompany the mourners as they begin their journey into grief.
+Jewish disposition is traditionally ground burial, and in many ways it is considered “green burial.”
+The deceased is buried in a plain wood casket with no metal, wearing a simple burial outfit, tachrichim.
+Ideally the deceased is buried in an unlined grave so that they may easily return to the earth.

-• Seven Stops: There is a tradition to pause seven times as the pallbearers carry the casket to the gravesite.
+• Seven Stops: There is a tradition of pausing seven times as the casket is carried to the gravesite.
 This is to convey our sorrow and our attempts to delay parting from our loved one.
 Often Psalm 91 is read by the officiant during this procession.

-• El Malei Prayer: The Memorial Prayer is a prayer often recited to ask the divine to safely embrace the soul of our loved one.
+• El Malei Rachamim Prayer: The Memorial Prayer is a prayer often recited to ask the Divine to safely embrace the soul of our loved one.

-• Mourners Kaddish: A prayer recited by the mourners that sanctifies God’s name.
-As it is a prayer that is said in the community of others, it reminds us that no mourner is alone in their grief.
+• Mourner’s Kaddish: A prayer recited by the mourners that sanctifies God’s name.
+As it is a prayer that is said only in the community of others, it reminds us that no mourner is alone in their grief.

-• Exiting: At the end of the burial ceremony attendees form two rows, an aisle for the mourners to walk through.
-As the mourners pass we offer ancient words of comfort, “HaMakom y’nachem etkhem b’tokh sh’ar aveilei Tzion v’Yrushalayim“, “May God comfort you among all the mourners of Zion and Jerusalem.”
-This marks an important transition for the mourners as they leave the cemetery and move into Shiva, the seven-day mourning period.
+• Exiting: At the end of the burial ceremony, attendees form two rows, creating an aisle for the mourners to walk through.
+As the mourners pass, we offer ancient words of comfort: “HaMakom y’nachem etkhem b’tokh sh’ar aveilei Tzion v’Yrushalayim“ (“May God comfort you among all the mourners of Zion and Jerusalem”) This marks an important transition for the mourners as they leave the cemetery and move into Shivah, the seven-day mourning period.